dotnet/AspNetCore.Docs/aspnet/mvc/controllers/routing.rst

 This controller defines two actions that would match the URL path ``/Products/Edit/17`` and route data ``{ controller = Products, action = Edit, id = 17 }``.
 This is a typical pattern for MVC controllers where ``Edit(int)`` shows a form to edit a product, and ``Edit(int, Product)`` processes  the posted form.
 To make this possible MVC would need to choose ``Edit(int, Product)`` when the request is an HTTP ``POST`` and ``Edit(int)`` when the HTTP verb is anything else.

-The :dn:cls:`~Microsoft.AspNetCore.Mvc.HttpPostAttribute` is an implementation of :dn:iface:`~Microsoft.AspNetCore.Mvc.ActionConstraints.IActionConstraint` that will only allow the action to be selected when the HTTP verb is ``POST``.
+The :dn:cls:`~Microsoft.AspNetCore.Mvc.HttpPostAttribute` ( ``[HttpPost]`` ) is an implementation of :dn:iface:`~Microsoft.AspNetCore.Mvc.ActionConstraints.IActionConstraint` that will only allow the action to be selected when the HTTP verb is ``POST``.
 The presence of an ``IActionConstraint`` makes the ``Edit(int, Product)`` a 'better' match than ``Edit(int)``, so ``Edit(int, Product)`` will be tried first.
 See :ref:`iactionconstraint-ref-label` for details.

 You will only need to write custom ``IActionConstraint`` implementations in specialized scenarios, but it's important to understand the role of attributes like ``HttpPostAttribute``  - similar attributes are defined for other HTTP verbs.
 In conventional routing it's common for actions to use the same action name when they are part of a ``show form -> submit form`` workflow.
-The convenience of this pattern will become more apparent after reviewing :ref:`routing-url-gen-ref-label`.
+The convenience of this pattern will become more apparent after reviewing the :ref:`routing-url-gen-ref-label` section.

 If multiple routes match, and MVC can't find a 'best' route, it will throw an :dn:cls:`~Microsoft.AspNetCore.Mvc.Internal.AmbiguousActionException`.